An angler fly casting for steelhead.

 FLY FISHING METHODS FOR STEELHEAD

-In fact, myself and other guides are also Euro nymphing for steelhead which is proving to be extremely effective in certain types of water.
+In fact, other guides and I are also Euro nymphing for steelhead, which is proving to be extremely effective in certain types of water.
 Go to this website to see my latest article Euro Nymphing For Steelhead: Guide Tactics That Work

 For most anglers, and for my clients, the most productive method to catch steelhead with a fly rod would be Nymphing with indicators, which is very effective on both large and small rivers.